 The President, who is head-of-state and commander-in-chief of Poland's Armed Forces, is elected by popular vote and may serve up to 2 consecutive 5-year terms.
 Although the President's powers are largely ceremonial, the President is responsible for making governmental appointments and representing Poland abroad.
 In addition, the President retains the power to influence and veto proposed legislation, but the Parliament (see "Legislative Branch" below) may overturn a veto with a 3/5 majority vote.
 The current President, Andrzej Duda, took office in 2015.
+Karol Nawrocki, who won the 2025 presidential election will succeed Duda in August of 2025.

-Executive power is vested in the Prime Minister (PM), who is head-of-government.
-With the support of a
+Executive power is

-Council of Ministers, the PM oversees the country's day-to-day affairs.
+vested in the Prime Minister (PM), who is head-of-government.
+With the support of a Council of Ministers, the PM oversees the country's day-to-day affairs.
 Appointed by the President and approved by the Parliament, the PM is traditionally a member of the political party that holds the most seats in the Parliament.
 Poland's current PM, Donald Tusk, took office in December 2023.